 In most cases, you cannot collect unemployment benefits if you quit your job.
-There are exceptions to this rule which aKansas City, Missouri unemployment lawyer can explain.
+There are exceptions to this rule as your unemployment lawyer, I, Michael.
+J. Joshi, can explain.

-A Kansas City, Missouri Unemployment Lawyer Discusses the General Rule Regarding Unemployment Benefit Eligibility and Job Termination
+The General Rule Regarding Unemployment Benefit Eligibility And Job Termination

 Unemployment rates have been high in the last few years.
 In some cases, job termination can lead to eligibility for unemployment benefits.
-As your Kansas City, Missouri unemployment lawyer can explain, this is generally true for workers who lose their job through no fault of their own.
+This is generally true for workers who lose their job through no fault of their own.
 The classic case would be for a lay off.
-If you’ve been fired for cause or you quit, this generally disqualifies you for unemployment compensation.
+If you have been fired for cause or you quit, this generally disqualifies you for unemployment compensation.
 There are some circumstances where quitting for good cause may still leave you eligible to collect unemployment.
-A Kansas City, Missouri unemployment attorney can review your case and advise you.

 The following is a basic overview of circumstances that may be good cause to quit.
-Understand that a Kansas City, Missouri unemployment lawyer would have to review the specifics of your case to give you legal advice based on your situation.
+However, keep in mind that an unemployment lawyer would have to review the specifics of your case to give you legal advice based on your situation.
 In general, “good cause” reasons might include the following:

 - Leaving a job due to medical illness or disability